Hlidin/warhammer_3x3Matrix/README.md

 Just write which 3 factions you play and 3 factions your enemy chose.
 It creates every variation of battles between every factions.

-Langeuage of this code is C#.
+Language of this code is C#.